EijiGorilla/Python/README.md

 # Python
-Instructions and codes to use Python in RStudio
+1. General Instructions and codes to use Python in RStudio
+2. Information on other education materials to learn Python in GIS